hiper2d/elk-cluster/README.md

 ### Playing with Logstash

+To run just a single instance of Logstash without anything else run the following

+        docker run --rm -it -p 5000:5000 \
+        -v $(pwd)/config/logstash/logstash.yml:/usr/share/logstash/config/logstash.yml \
+        -v $(pwd)/config/logstash/pipeline/tcp-syslog-stdout.conf:/usr/share/logstash/pipeline/tcp-syslog-stdout.conf \
+        docker.elastic.co/logstash/logstash:7.4.1

+This will start Logstash which listens for tcp messages on the 5000 port and output the result messages to a console.

+        # dump Arch Linux syslog into a file
+        journalctl > dataset/syslog.log
+        # send the dump to logstash and get a parsed messages in Logstash stdout
+        cat dataset/syslog.log | nc localhost 5000

 After you run everything with the Docker Compose send a message to Logstash and find it in Elasticsearch:

-        curl -XPOST http://localhost:5000 -d "John Smith 39"

-Next we a going to send Linux syslog to Elasticsearch via Logstash.
-I work in Arch Linux thus I made a syslog dump into the dataset/syslog.log file

-        journalctl > dataset/syslog.log # dump Arch Linux syslog into a file